zenith-protocols/orbit-utils/README.md

-# blend-utils
+# Orbit-utils

-Deployment and utility scripts for interacting with the Blend Protocol and setting up mock environments.
+Deployment and utility scripts for interacting with the Orbit Protocol and setting up mock environments.

 ## Requirements

-- Clone the [blend-contracts](https://github.com/blend-capital/blend-contracts) and build the contracts.
+- Clone the [Orbit-contracts](https://github.com/orbit-cdp/orbit-contracts) and build the contracts.
 This needs to be a sibling, ie:

 ```
 parent-folder/
-    blend-utils/
+    orbit-utils/
-    blend-contracts/
+    orbit-contracts/
 ```

 ## Setup